 • Engage in domestic trade in indigenous agricultural products

-According to the U.S. Amity Treaty, American shareholders (either individuals or entities) shall hold a majority of the shareholders and number of shares in the company.
+According to the U.S. Amity Treaty, American shareholders (either individuals or entities) shall hold a majority of shares and comprise a majority of shareholders in the new company.
 American or Thai directors will be allowed to control the management of the company.

 The professional fee we charge for drafting, preparation and filing of all documents necessary to obtain the Alien Business Certificate will be made available upon contact.